Vesztex/donkeycar/docs/buggy.md

 1. I made more space for the 3S battery.
 This fits and works fine.

+1. The RPi now has a cooling fan as it was throttling its CPU - thanks for the community help getting to the bottom of this.
+The fan required drilling holes into the cover, otherwise its rotation was too restricted leading to massive power drain andore throttling.

 1. I made a lap timer and added it to the car.![laptimer-car](./assets/laptimer-car.jpeg) It is made of a sensor [TSOP 4838](https://www.ebay.co.uk/itm/2pcs-IR-Receiver-Module-38-kHz-TSOP4838-DIP-3-UK-SELLER-675/223411429453?ssPageName=STRK%3AMEBIDX%3AIT&_trksid=p2057872.m2749.l2649).
 The sensor recognises 38kHz pulsed IR lights, which is used in legacy IR remote controls.
 To read it in the car loop I made a donkey part for it.
-In order to create that pulsed light I made a timer 555-based light.
+In order to create that pulsed light I designed a timer 555-based light.
 I will post the circuit at some point later.
 I put the light at some place on the track and the car recognises each time is passes the sensor.
 This gives me laps and lap-times that I add to the tub - super useful.